-Remnant City in Pittsburgh and Wexford offers dozens of solutions to the need for a rug but limited to a budget that prohibits a big expense.
+Remnant City in Pittsburgh offers dozens of solutions to the need for a rug but limited to a budget that prohibits a big expense.
 Remnant carpet lends itself beautifully to a purpose of being a carpet rug.
 Remnants can be used as they are with the addition of binding around the edges.
 They also can be seamed together and then edge bound to create unique rug applications.

 The simplest way of turning remnant carpet into a carpet rug is to purchase the size remnant that fits the target space and then add edge binding.
 Binding does not have to be sewn on to be effective.
 Sewn bindings require heavy duty commercial machines that practically no one has free access to using.
 There are self adhesive edge bindings that perform very well over time with the help of simple hot glue.